Round oak handrail Ø42 mm

 Round handrail in solid glulam oak Ø42 mm, cylindrical profile with continuous grip.
 Very hard and stable wood (~750 kg/m³), pronounced grain characteristic of oak.
 Available in 3 lengths: 195 cm, 250 cm, 295 cm.
 Supplied raw, to be varnished, oiled or sealed before use.
 Interior use only.
 Brackets for round profile Ø42 mm and fixings to be ordered separately.
 Pre-drilling mandatory before screwing into oak to avoid splitting.

-Round oak handrail Ø42 mm — glulam, interior use
+Round oak handrail Ø42 mm – glulam, indoor use

-This round handrail in solid glulam oak features a cylindrical profile of 42 mm in diameter for a continuous and consistent grip.
-Oak is a very hard deciduous wood (density ~750 kg/m³), among the most wear-resistant species available in interior joinery.
+This round glulam solid oak handrail features a cylindrical profile of 42 mm in diameter for a continuous and consistent grip.
+Oak is a very hard hardwood (density ~750 kg/m³), among the most wear-resistant species available in interior joinery.
 Its pronounced grain and golden to light brown hue give it a distinctive natural appearance, enhanced by an oil or satin varnish finish.

-The finger-joint-free glulam construction guarantees superior dimensional stability compared to raw sawn solid oak: the boards glued in alternating directions absorb movement caused by humidity variations more effectively.
-For interior use only — interior glulam oak is not designed to withstand outdoor weathering.
+The non-finger-jointed glulam construction guarantees superior dimensional stability compared to raw sawn solid oak: the alternately bonded laminates better absorb movement caused by hygrometric variations.
+Restricted to indoor use only – interior glulam oak is not designed to withstand outdoor weathering.

-Three lengths are available: 200, 250 and 300 cm.
+Three lengths are available: 195, 250 and 295 cm.
 Supplied raw, it must be treated before use.
-Brackets are to be ordered separately — they must be suited to a round profile Ø42 mm, different from grooved brackets used for moulded handrails.
+Brackets are to be ordered separately – they must be suited to a round profile Ø42 mm, different from the grooved brackets used for moulded handrails.

 |---|---|